 - Mushroom Salisbury Steak Recipe: Mushroom Salisbury Steak is quick, easy and needs just one pan!
 Serve it with mashed potatoes for a great weeknight dinner in under 30 minutes!

 - Mushroom Stuffed Pork Tenderloin: Tender pork stuffed with an easy fried mushroom stuffing and roasted until perfectly juicy.
 Nobody will guess how simple this is!

-- Chicken and Mushrooms with Bacon: Juicy chicken breasts and tender mushrooms in a cream sauce.
+- Honey Glazed Pork Chops with Mushrooms: Juicy chicken breasts and tender mushrooms in a cream sauce.
 This dish is perfect served over your favorite noodles!

-- 1 lb white or brown mushrooms this recipe does work well with other types of mushrooms such as cremini or portebello
+- 1 lb white or brown mushrooms or cremini or portobello

 - 1 tablespoon soy sauce

 Clean mushrooms by gently wiping with a paper towel or using a mushroom brush.
-Slice into thick slices.
+Slice into thick slices (about 1/2").

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)